willekenselise/angular-finwise/README.md

 # Expense Tracker App : FinWise

 This is a simple expense tracker application that helps you keep track of your expenses.
 Currently, the app supports authentication.
+We deployed the website on the following link : [FinWise](https://angular-finwise.vercel.app/)

 #### Created by Chelsey MILO, Elise WILLEKENS & Maanuja SUTHARSAN